-10. Duty to Co-operate with Investigations and Hearings of Conduct Committees
+11. Duty to co-operate with investigations and hearings of Conduct Committees

-- 10.1 Any Member, Student Affiliate or Member Firm requested to do so shall provide their full and prompt co-operation to the Presenting Officer of the Institute (or any person acting on behalf of the Presenting Officer) and any Conduct Committee in connection with an investigation or committee hearing involving the -Member, Student, Affiliate or Member Firm. - 10.2 Failure to co-operate shall constitute a breach of these regulations and may render the Member, Student Affiliate or Member Firm liable to disciplinary action.
+- 11.1 Any Member, Student Affiliate or Member Firm requested to do so shall provide their full and prompt co-operation to the Presenting Officer of the Institute (or any person acting on behalf of the Presenting Officer) and any Conduct Committee in connection with an investigation or committee hearing involving the Member, Student, Affiliate or Member Firm. - 11.2 Failure to co-operate shall constitute a breach of these regulations and may render the Member, Student, Affiliate or Member Firm liable to disciplinary action.
 Evidence of failure to co-operate with disciplinary proceedings includes, but is not limited to failure by the Member, Student, Affiliate or Member Firm to communicate, provide the requested information and/or answer queries by the Institute to specified timescales.

-11. Public notification of findings
+12. Public notification of findings

-11.1 With the exception of Cautions issued by the Investigations Committee, a record of its decision shall be published, as soon as practicable, in such manner as the Institute sees fit.
+12.1 With the exception of Cautions issued by the Regulatory Committee and Investigations Committee, a record of adverse decisions shall be published, as soon as practicable, in such manner as the Institute sees fit.

-12. Register
+13. Register

-12.1 A permanent register shall be kept of all proceedings and outcomes of disciplinary cases.
+13.1 A permanent register shall be kept of all proceedings and outcomes of disciplinary cases.

-13. Written decisions
+14. Written decisions

-- 13.1 Written decisions by the Conduct Committees shall be kept by the Institute of the proceedings of the Conduct Committees including the names of those present and the decisions reached. - 13.2 The written decisions of the Conduct Committees are confidential to the parties involved in the disciplinary proceedings and not for wider circulation to the general public.
+- 14.1 Written decisions by the Conduct Committees shall be kept by the Institute of the proceedings of the Conduct Committees including the names of those present and the decisions reached. - 14.2 The written decisions of the Conduct Committees are confidential to the parties involved in the disciplinary proceedings and not for wider circulation to the general public.
 In its regulatory and supervisory capacity, the Institute may share the written decision to other regulators where appropriate.

-14. Resignation
+15. Resignation

-- 14.1 In accordance with bye-law 5.3, a Member, Student or Affiliate cannot resign from the Institute while a Complaint about them or any Member Firm to which they belong has been received by the Institute, until the matter has been finally settled and any fine or costs awarded against them have been paid in full. - 14.2 A Member Firm cannot cease to be registered as a Member Firm of the Institute while a Complaint against the Member Firm has been received by the Institute, until the matter has been finally settled and any fine or costs awarded against the Member Firm been paid in full.1
+- 15.1 In accordance with Bye-law 5.3, a Member, Student or Affiliate cannot resign from the Institute while a Complaint about them or any Member Firm to which they belong has been received by the Institute, until the matter has been finally settled and any fine or costs awarded against them have been paid in full. - 15.2 A Member Firm cannot cease to be registered as a Member Firm of the Institute while a Complaint against the Member Firm has been received by the Institute, until the matter has been finally settled and any fine or costs awarded against the Member Firm been paid in full.